Betweenmatt/TastyScript/README.md

 Check the documentation at the [Wiki](../../Wiki) to learn about the core concepts of the language, as well as full documentation on functionality.

 # tl;dr Lets get started
 Either download the latest release here* or compile from the source.
+Also you need ADB from either [this link](https://developer.android.com/studio/releases/platform-tools.html) or from the Android SDK.
+The ADB server needs to be started or the driver will not connect.

 Take a look at the [Examples](/Examples) folder for ideas/help etc on creating your own script.
 Note: the touch locations in the examples will most likely fail on your phone!
 You need to use the pixel locations that work for your phone's aspect ratio/resolution

+In the TastyScript console:
+* Enter `devices` to see the current list of devices connected to your computer.
+* Enter `connect 'device'` to connect to the device.
-Enter `run 'script path'` in the TastyScript console and profit!
+* Enter `run 'script path'` and profit!

 # Requirements
 Windows computer with .Net 4.5.2